 In the United States, the federal Clean Air Act ("CAA") and corresponding state and local laws and rules regulate emissions of air pollutants.
-Because our manufacturing operations involve molding and coating of fiberglass materials, which involves the emission of certain volatile organic compounds, hazardous air pollutants, and particulate matter, we are required to maintain and comply with a CAA operating permit (Title V permit) for our Tennessee facility and local air permits for our California facilities.
+Because our manufacturing operations involve molding and coating of fiberglass materials, which involves the emission of certain volatile organic compounds, hazardous air pollutants, and particulate matter, we are required to maintain and comply with a CAA operating permit (Title V permit) for our Tennessee, Kansas and Florida facilities and local air permits for our California facilities.
 Our air permits generally require us to monitor our emissions and periodically certify that our emissions are within specified limits.
 To date, we have not had material difficulty complying with those limits.

 The USEPA and the California Air Resources Board ("CARB") have adopted regulations stipulating that many marine propulsion engines and watercraft meet certain air emission standards.
 Some of these standards require fitting a catalytic converter to the engine.
 These regulations also require, among other things, that engine manufacturers provide a warranty that their engines meet USEPA and CARB emission standards.
 The engines used in our products are subject to these regulations.
-CARB also recently adopted an evaporative emissions regulation that applies to all model year 2019 spark-ignition marine watercraft with permanently installed fuel tanks sold in California.
+CARB also recently adopted an evaporative emissions regulation that applies to all spark-ignition marine watercraft with permanently installed fuel tanks sold in California.
+This regulation will apply to our boats beginning with model year 2019.
 The new regulation requires subject boat manufacturers to use specific CARB-certified components for the fuel systems in their boats, or to certify the boat meets a related performance standard.
 The USEPA and CARB emissions regulations have increased the cost to manufacture our products.